Salem, Virginia: History

 Salem has been the home of two colleges.
 In 1847, the Virginia Institute, a boy's preparatory school, moved to Salem from Staunton.
 It received a college charter in 1853 and was renamed Roanoke College for the Roanoke Valley.
 The college is located in central Salem, one block north of Main Street.
 Roanoke Women's College, later named Elizabeth College, operated between 1912 and 1922.
 The college burned in late 1921 and did not reopen.
 Like Roanoke College, it was affiliated with the Evangelical Lutheran Church in America.
 The Elizabeth College campus is now the site of residence halls and athletic fields that belong to Roanoke College.

-Salem is home to the Salem Red Sox, a Class-A affiliate to the Boston Red Sox.
+Salem is home to the Salem RidgeYaks, the Single-A affiliate of the Boston Red Sox.

 The Amos Alonzo Stagg Bowl, the NCAA Division III Football Championship game was held at Salem Football Stadium between 1993 and 2016.
-Salem's success in holding that event led the NCAA to also move the NCAA Men's Division III Basketball Championship and the NCAA Division III Volleyball Championship to the Salem Civic Center and the Women's NCAA Division III Softball Championship to Moyer Field.
+Salem's success in holding that event led the NCAA to also move the NCAA Men's Division III Basketball Championship and NCAA Division III women's volleyball tournament to the Salem Civic Center and the NCAA Division II softball tournament and the NCAA Division III softball tournament to the James I. Moyer Sports Complex.

 In August 2007, the Salem Football Stadium also hosted the Southwestern Virginia Educational Classic.
 This game is played annually in the Roanoke Valley and consists of two football teams from Historically Black Colleges and Universities.
 The city hosts several other statewide, regional, and national sporting events at its facilities.
 These events are attracted by the city's hospitality, modern facilities and overall support.
-Salem High School, is also known for its athletic programs, particularly the football team which has won ten state championships since 1996, and also the forensics team, which has won fourteen consecutive state championships.
+Salem High School, is also known for its athletic programs, particularly the football team which has won ten state championships since 1996, and also the forensics team, which has won eighteen consecutive state championships.